Health Advocate Susan Lorimor shares about her family's experience with hypothyroidism.

-This is the same reason a friend of mine ensured her now-28-year-old daughter was tested for hypothyroidism.
+This genetic link is the same reason a friend of mine ensured her now-28-year-old daughter tested for hypothyroidism.

-Like my mother, my friend struggled for years to learn the cause of her fatigue and weight gain, until she was finally tested for hypothyroidism.
-Her doctor kept brushing her symptoms off as something else.
-However, she did not want her daughter to go through the same thing, especially since undiagnosed thyroid disease puts patients at risk for other ailments, such as cardiovascular diseases, osteoporosis, and infertility.
+Like my mother, my friend struggled for years to learn the cause of her fatigue and weight gain until she took a thyroid blood test.
+Her doctor kept brushing her symptoms off as something else, like menopause.
+After receiving a hypothyroid diagnosis, she did not want her daughter to go through the same years-long struggle.
+Ensuring her daughter had the information she needs about her thyroid health is especially important to her since undiagnosed thyroid disease puts patients at risk for other ailments like cardiovascular disease, osteoporosis, or infertility.

 If your family has a history of thyroid conditions, make sure to discuss with your doctor to assess your risk and determine the next steps.